How to split a tera-polynomial: Implementation and numerical results

-Tables~\ref{table:newtonSteps} and~\ref{table:newtonStepsMis} indicate that the number of Newton steps for each stage of our algorithm is relatively stable and scales linearly with the degree of the polynomial.
+Tables~\ref{table:newtonSteps} and~\ref{table:newtonStepsMis} indicate that the total number of Newton steps for each stage of our algorithm is relatively stable and scales linearly with the degree of the polynomial.
 However, we have observed an extreme variability in job durations, even though each job is calibrated to deal with the same number of points on the level line.
 It turns out that the duration is mostly determined by the amount of computations of the level line that need to be performed in high-precision arithmetic, with the \texttt{MPFR} library.

-For our implementation, a practical rule of thumb is that the duration, in hour, of a large job is about $14\times R +10$ where $R$ is the ratio of computations that require high-precision.
+For our implementation, a practical rule of thumb is that the duration, in hours, of a large raw search job is about $14\times R +10$ where $R$ is the ratio of computations that require high-precision.
 This ratio is illustrated on Figure~\ref{fig:mpfrRatio}.
 For period 33, most level lines can be completed using hardware arithmetic.
-This proportion drops to 12\% on average for splitting $p_{41}$, with some jobs (typically near the left-most tip, see Section~\ref{par:HardwareLimit}) requiring almost exclusively high-precision computations.
-Note that, on the other hand, the proportion of \texttt{MPFR} computations in the Newton descend is constant.
+This proportion drops to 86\% on average for splitting $p_{41}$, with some jobs (typically near the left-most tip, see Section~\ref{par:HardwareLimit}) requiring almost exclusively high-precision computations.

+Note that, on the other hand, the proportion of \texttt{MPFR} computations in the Newton descend is almost constant.

-Overall, the benchmarks presented in this section confirm that, even in the presence of roots with high multiplicities, our algorithm based on level lines is really robust and performs well.
+Overall, the benchmarks presented in \S\ref{par:BenchNewtonSteps}-\ref{par:BenchNewtonSteps2} confirm that, even in the presence of roots with high multiplicities, our algorithm based on level lines is really robust and performs well.
 Its practical complexity remains $O(d)$, even when $d$ is pushed to the tera-scale.
 Those observations concern the family of polynomials related to the Mandelbrot set and we do not claim nor suggest that those exceptional performances will remain in full generality.